bitovi/canui/index.md

 ## Positionable `$(element).positionable(options)`

 [Positionable](http://donejs.com/docs.html#!canui.positionable) allows to position an element relative to another.
 This is very useful for implementing UI widgets, such as tooltips and autocompletes.
-Positionable uses the [jQueryUI position plugin](http://jqueryui.com/demos/position/) and takes the following options:
+Positionable takes the following options:

-- __my__ - Edge of the positionable element to use for positioning.
-Can be one of `top`, `center`, `bottom`, `left` and `right`.
+- `my` - Edge of the positionable element to use for positioning.
+Can be one of `"top"`, `"center"`, `"bottom"`, `"left"` and `"right"`.
 Combined values like `bottom left` are also possible.
-- __at__ - Edge of the target element to use for positioning.
+- `at` - Edge of the target element to use for positioning.
 Accepts the same values as `my`.
-- __of__ - The target element or selector to use for positioning.
+- `of` - The target element or selector to use for positioning.
-- __collision__ - The collision strategy to use when the positionable element doesn't fit in the window.
+- `collision` - The collision strategy to use when the positionable element doesn't fit in the window.
 Possible values:
-  - `fit` - Attempts to position the element as close as possible to the target without clipping the positionable.
+  - `"fit"` - Attempts to position the element as close as possible to the target without clipping the positionable.
-  - `flip` - Flips the element to the opposite side of the target.
+  - `"flip"` - Flips the element to the opposite side of the target.
-  - `none` - Doesn't use any collision strategey.
+  - `"none"` - Doesn't use any collision strategey.
-- __hideWhenOfInvisible__ - Hide the positionable element when the target element scrolls out of visibility range.
+- `hideWhenInvisible` - Hide the positionable element when the target element scrolls out of visibility range.

 <iframe style="width: 100%; height: 350px" src="http://jsfiddle.net/donejs/UqNs8/embedded/result,html,js,css" allowfullscreen="allowfullscreen" frameborder="0">JSFiddle</iframe>